-We also consider any financial, legal/regulatory, governance, national interest, national security or other issue or risk that we identify regarding you, project partners, related body corporates, related entities and associated entities (as defined in the Corporations Act 2001) and related personnel.
+The committee also consider any financial, legal/regulatory, governance, national interest, national security or other issue or risk that we identify regarding you, project partners, related body corporates, related entities and associated entities (as defined in the Corporations Act 2001) and related personnel.

-If we identify risks which would affect our assessment, we may ask you to comment on these, subject to security considerations.
-If we identify risks that cannot be adequately mitigated we may exclude your application from further consideration.
+If the committee identify risks which would affect their assessment, they may ask you to comment on these, subject to security considerations.
+If the committee identify risks that cannot be adequately mitigated they may exclude your application from further consideration.

-We may seek additional information about you, project partners, related bodies corporate, related entities and associated entities (as defined in the Corporations Act) and related personnel from third party sources, including other Commonwealth agencies, for due diligence purposes.
-We may also consider information that is discovered through the normal course of business.
+The department or the committee may seek additional information about you, project partners, related bodies corporate, related entities and associated entities (as defined in the Corporations Act) and related personnel from third party sources, including other Commonwealth agencies, for due diligence purposes.
+They may also consider information that is discovered through the normal course of business.

-Due diligence checks may occur at eligibility, merit or decision making stages.
+Due diligence checks may occur at eligibility, merit or decision-making stages.
 We use this information to verify the information you provide in the application and to identify issues and risks.
 See section 13.3 for information on how we use the information you provide to us.